 As well as being a beautiful environment rich in nature, numerous studies show that visiting woodland offers huge benefits for people in improving physical health and mental well-being.
 Woods are also fantastic places for families, children and grandparents to enjoy time outdoors together, and a great place to learn about and engage with nature.

 Not sure where to go?
-Thanks to VisitWoods, you can find your nearest wood at the click of a mouse.
-VisitWoods is the UK's first interactive woodland website.
-It has been developed by the Woodland Trust in partnership with the National Trust, RSPB, Wildlife Trusts and the Forestry Commission and maps 14,000 publicly accessible woods across the country.
+Thanks to the Woodland Trust, you can find your nearest wood at the click of a mouse.
+The Woodland Trust provides a rich interactive woodland website.
+It has been developed in partnership with the National Trust, RSPB, Wildlife Trusts and the Forestry Commission and maps 14,000 publicly accessible woods across the country.
 Not only can you search for your nearest wood just by entering your postcode, you can also search for your nearest bluebell wood simply by ticking the bluebell symbol.

 You can search from a list of features to let people know what they can find when they visit a particular wood, such as bluebells, ancient trees, wetland or moorland, and even from a list of facilities such as a car park, toilets, picnic tables or disabled access.